EugeneGitonga/EugeneGitonga/README.md

 ## About Me
-* 😄Eugene is a team oriented person who's Open to learn new technologies and cultures.
+* Eugene😄 is a team oriented person who's Open to learn new technologies and cultures.
 He has a great interest in Innovation and a strong believer that technology is the solution to all problems.
 He's passionate about Software Engineering and Machine Learning and proficient in Data Structures and Algorithms.
 He has a good grasp in Java, C#, Python, Prolog and SQL.

 ![Git](https://user-images.githubusercontent.com/70195777/174910785-3bf5fead-3300-48b4-8672-d80a7ab625f4.gif)